RMSLowside/rmslow/Drawings/User Preference Service/README.md

 * If no node or level is provided, entire object is returned
 * If "iServices" is passed under block you would return the nodes atarting at Iservices
 * If "iServices.scgr" is passed under block, you will get all nodes starting at scgr
+* If a node that does not exist is passed "iServices.scgr.testthing.anybodyHome" null would be returned.
+It would be up to the application to manage it's own defaults
 * If 2 is passed at as a level you will get all nodes up to 2 depth ** In this example that would return:
 ```json5